mmcclurg1/Analog-FRAM-RTC/README.md

 The app will need to read the data stored in the FRAM memory and present it in correct time sequence.

-Future iterations of the App:
+Future iterations of the App, may not be needed for first version:
-Allow customer to set low and high HP thresholds for warnings
+Allow customer to set low and high HP thresholds for warnings Allow customer to toggle Sample intervals from 10 minutes to 30 minutes